yaoshengzhe/notes/clrs/02_getting_started.md

 Overall complexity = O(sorting) + O(n) * O(binary_search)
 if we use merge sort, then = O(nlogn) + O(n)*O(lgn) = O(nlgn)

+## Problems

+##### 2-1 Insertion sort on small arrays in merge sort
+Although merge sort runs in \Theta(nlgn) worst-case time and insertion sort runs in \Theta(n^2) worst-case time, the constant factors in insertion sort can make it faster in practice for small problem sizes on many machines.
+Thus, it makes sense to *coarsen* the leaves of the recursion by using insertion sort within merge sort when subproblems become sufficiently small.
+Consider a modification to merge sort in which n=k sublists of length k are sorted using insertion sort and then merged using the standard merging mechanism, where k is a value to be determined.

+_a.
+Show that insertion sort can sort the n=k sublists, each of length k, in ‚.nk/ worst-case time._

+_b.
+Show how to merge the sublists in \Theta(nlg(n/k)) worst-case time._

+_c.
+Given that the modified algorithm runs in \Theta(nk + nlg(n/k)) worst-case time, what is the largest value of k as a function of n for which the modified algorithm has the same running time as standard merge sort, in terms of \Theta-notation?_

+_d.
+How should we choose k in practice?_

+a. sort cost for each sublist in worst case = \Theta(k^2) Overall cost = n/k * \Theta(sorting) = n/k * \Theta(k^2) = \Theta(nk)

+b.
+There are n/k lists and we should do lg(n/k) merges.
+Each merge operation will take